duncantl/CodeAnalysis/Topics/topics.md

 1. Summarize code from a project (see RCleanProject)
 1. findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun and also recognizes fun in lapply(x, fun)  as  function and not a variable.
-1. CodeDepends and processing methods.
+1. CodeDepends and processing S4 methods.
 1. Ref classes and S6 and validation.
+1. ?Documentation generation?